weaviate/weaviate-infra/README.md

 > Cloud scripts to deploy weaviate to Kuberentes clusters, including Terraform setup scripts for GKE and AKS, as well as a vendor-agnostic Helm chart.

+See [creativesoftwarefdn/weaviate](https://github.com/creativesoftwarefdn/weaviate) for more information about Weaviate - The decentralized knowledge graph.

 ## Deploy Weaviate via Helm

 This section describes the process of deploying the Weaviate platform on Kubernetes using Helm